-PERS Moda Health Rx (PDP) Customer Service - Contact Information Call 1-888-786-7509 Calls to this number are free.
-Customer Service is available from 7 a.m. to 8 p.m.
-Pacific Time, seven days a week, from October 1 to March 31.
-(After March 31, your call will be handled by our automated phone system Saturdays, Sundays and holidays.)
-Customer Service also has free language interpreter services available for non-English speakers.
-TTY 111 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Pharmacy Customer Service - Contact Information Call 1-888-786-7509 Calls to this number are free.
+Pharmacy Customer Service is available from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31 with the exception of Christmas Day and Thanksgiving Day.
+(After March 31, your call will be handled by our automated phone system Saturdays, Sundays, and holidays.)
+Pharmacy Customer Service also has free language interpreter services available for non-English speakers.
+TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 This number is available 24 hours a day, seven days a week.
-Write Moda Health Plan, Inc. Attn: PERS Moda Health Rx P.O.
-Box 40327 Portland OR 97240-0327 PharmacyMedicare@modahealth.com Fax 1-800-207-8235 Attn: PERS Moda Health Rx Website modahealth.com/pers
+Write Moda Health Plan, Inc. Attn: Moda Health Rx (PDP) P.O.
+Box 40327 Portland OR 97240-0327 phipquestions@modahealth.com Fax 1-800-207-8235 Attn: Moda Health Rx (PDP) Website modahealth.com/pers